-This blog is a series of pieces based on my experiences of world travel.
-But it is more than just a collection of travelogues from an international teacher.
+This blog is a series of pieces based on my experiences of teaching abroad and travelling, just because I like to do that.
+But it is more than just a collection of travelogues and international teaching, although teaching internationally is a big part of it.
 It touches on history, culture, global issues and the nature of travel itself.
-I try to include the humour that is the consummate article of luggage for any serious traveller.
-Sometimes sad, sometimes funny, but always thought-provoking, it is supported by photographs taken at the time and aims to take you with me on my global journeys – from Devon to Damascus, from Henley-on-Thames to Hungary.
-Follow on the trail of a long lost relative, killed in the second World War in Malaysia; get to know what it is like to live and work in an Arabic country and learn how to survive Ramadan there; come to the Austria-Hungary border to meet the refugees; take a ride on crazy Zimbabwean buses; or drive through Europe in a camper-van.
+I try to include the humour that is the consummate article of luggage for any serious traveller and any teacher who wants to thrive as an international teacher.
+Sometimes weird, sometimes laugh-out-loud funny, but always thought-provoking, it is supported by photographs taken at the time and aims to take you with me on my global journeys – from Devon to Damascus, from Henley-on-Thames to Hungary.
+Follow on the trail of a long lost relative, an Argyll and Sutherland Highlander killed in the second World War in Malaysia; get to know what it is like to live and work teaching in an Arabic country and learn how to survive Ramadan there; come to the Austria-Hungary border to meet the refugees; take a ride on crazy Zimbabwean buses; hitch a ride to Trinidad on a sponsored teaching abroad trip or drive through Europe in a campervan.
+Peaches the campervan saw us through so many campervan adventures in Europe.
 It’s all here.
+Now we are home, because that gives context to the whole travel-and-teach thing, however much it may draw you back.
+It can give you moments of intense beauty that you would be hard pushed to find elsewhere.
 Please leave a comment if you enjoyed the ride as much as I did, because I have enjoyed it enormously.
 Happy travels!

 Although the captions don’t always mention it, credit for any quality photo, or photos of the author must go to Natasha.